taivo/solid-startup/packages/drizzle-d1-helpers/README.md

 ## Remote d1 scripting
 ```
 const {CLOUDFLARE_ACCOUNT_ID: accountId, CLOUDFLARE_D1_TOKEN: apiToken } = process.env
-const d1Credentials = getD1ProxyCredentials(accountId, apiToken)
+const d1Credentials = D1Config.load().getD1ProxyCredentials(accountId, apiToken)
 withProxyD1(d1Credentials, async (db) => {
 	// do work on remote db
 })
 ```

-## Local d1 credentials for drizzle-kit
+## D1 Credentials for drizzle-kit

-`getD1LocalFileCredentials()` returns an object that looks something like this
+`D1Config.load(D1_BINDING_NAME)` will load the corresponding d1 binding from wrangler config.
+If there is only 1 D1 binding in the config, the argument can be left empty.
+This function returns a `D1Config` class instance.

+With it, you can use `d1Config.getD1LocalFileCredentials()` to get the local credentials

 ```
 {
 		url: "file:.wrangler/state/v3/d1/miniflare-D1DatabaseObject/a9be733ec67eab6dbefcb5090b084c719daf1851f57b2901eda41a3e4683d794.sqlite",
 	}
 ```
 The hash is generated in this package using the same hashing mechanism mentioned by [cloudflare here](https://github.com/cloudflare/miniflare/releases/tag/v3.20230918.0)

-## Remote d1 credentials for drizzle-kit
-`getD1ProxyCredentials(accountId, apiToken)` automatically parses the wrangler configuration to get the databaseId and put the 3 pieces of information together for drizzle.
-You'll need to supply the accountId and apiToken, probably by setting and parsing `process.env`
+Similarly, `d1Config.getD1ProxyCredentials(accountId, apiToken)` can be used to put together the remote credentials.
+You'll need to provide the accountId and apiToken yourself, possibly by setting and using `process.env`